 Oshkosh Corporation is a leading designer, manufacturer and marketer of a broad range of specialty vehicles and vehicle bodies.
 The Company partners with customers to deliver superior solutions that safely and efficiently move people and materials at work, around the globe, and around the clock.
-The Company began business in 1917 as an early pioneer of four-wheel drive technology, and off road mobility technology remains one of its core competencies.
-The Company maintains four reportable segments for financial reporting purposes: access equipment, defense, fire & emergency and commercial, which comprised 48.0%, 21.5%, 15.0% and 15.5%, respectively, of the Company's consolidated net sales in fiscal 2016.
-These segments, in some way, all share common customers and distribution channels, leverage common components and suppliers, utilize common technologies and manufacturing processes and share employees and manufacturing and distribution facilities, which results in the Company being an integrated specialty vehicle manufacturer.
-The Company made approximately 19%, 15% and 24% of its net sales for fiscal 2016, 2015 and 2014, respectively, to the U.S. government, a substantial majority of which were under multi-year contracts and programs in the defense vehicle market.
+The Company began business in 1917 as an early pioneer of four wheel drive technology and, after 100 years, off road mobility remains one of its core competencies.
+The Company maintains four reportable segments for financial reporting purposes: access equipment, defense, fire & emergency and commercial, which comprised 44%, 27%, 15% and 14%, respectively, of the Company's consolidated net sales in fiscal 2017.
+These segments, in some way, all share common customers and distribution channels, leverage common components and suppliers, utilize common technologies and manufacturing processes and share employees and manufacturing and distribution facilities, which results in the Company being a different integrated global industrial.
+The Company made approximately 20%, 19% and 15% of its net sales for fiscal 2017, 2016 and 2015, respectively, to the U.S. government, a substantial majority of which were under multi-year contracts and programs in the defense vehicle market.
 See Note 22 of the Notes to Consolidated Financial Statements for financial information related to the Company's business segments.

-JLG, a global manufacturer of aerial work platforms and telehandlers used in a wide variety of construction, agricultural, industrial, institutional and general maintenance applications to position workers and materials at elevated heights, forms the base of the Company's access equipment segment.
-JLG's customers include equipment rental companies, construction contractors, manufacturing companies and home improvement centers.
-The access equipment segment also includes Jerr-Danbranded tow trucks (wreckers) and roll-back vehicle carriers (carriers) sold to towing companies in the U.S. and abroad.
+JLG, a global manufacturer of aerial work platforms and telehandlers used in a wide variety of construction, industrial, institutional and general maintenance applications to position workers and materials at elevated heights, forms the base of the Company's access equipment segment.
+JLG's customer base includes equipment rental companies, construction contractors, manufacturing companies and home improvement centers.
+The access equipment segment also includes Jerr-Dan-branded tow trucks (wreckers) and roll-back vehicle carriers (carriers) sold to towing companies in the U.S. and abroad.

 The Company's defense segment has manufactured and sold military tactical wheeled vehicles to the DoD for more than 90 years.
 In 1981, Oshkosh Defense was awarded the first Heavy Expanded Mobility Tactical Truck (HEMTT) contract for the DoD and thereafter developed into the DoD's leading supplier of severe-duty, heavy-payload tactical trucks.
-Since that time, Oshkosh Defense has broadened its product offerings to become the leading manufacturer of severe-duty, heavy- and mediumpayload tactical trucks for the DoD, manufacturing vehicles that perform a variety of demanding tasks such as hauling tanks, missile systems, ammunition, fuel, troops and cargo for combat units and light-payload tactical vehicles, through its Mine Resistant Ambush Protected All Terrain Vehicles (M-ATV).
-In October 2011, Oshkosh Defense introduced the Light Combat All-Terrain Vehicle (L-ATV) to continue to expand its light protected tactical wheeled vehicle offering.
-The L-ATV incorporates field-proven technologies, advanced armor solutions and expeditionary levels of off-road mobility to redefine safety and performance standards.
-The L-ATV also is designed for future growth, with the ability to accept additional armor packages and technology upgrades as the mission requires.
-The L-ATV was Oshkosh Defense's entrant in the DoD's Joint Light Tactical Vehicle (JLTV) competition.
-In August 2015, the DoD awarded the Company an eight-year fixed price contract valued at \$6.7 billion for the production and delivery of approximately 17,000 (subsequently increased to over 18,000) vehicles and sustaining services under the U.S. Army and Marine Corps JLTV program.
-The JLTV program is expected to be a 20-year, \$30 billion program for the production of up to 55,000 vehicles as well as support services and engineering.
-The Company believes that international interest in the JLTV will contribute to strong demand for this revolutionary new defense vehicle.
+Since that time, Oshkosh Defense has broadened its product offerings to become the leading manufacturer of severe-duty, heavy- and medium-payload tactical trucks for the DoD, manufacturing vehicles that perform a variety of demanding tasks such as hauling tanks, missile systems, ammunition, fuel, troops and cargo for combat units.
+Most recently, Oshkosh Defense solidified its position in the light-payload tactical wheeled vehicle category through the successful effort to capture the DoD's Joint Light Tactical Vehicle (JLTV) program.
+The Company is currently in the low rate initial production phase of this eight-year \$6.7 billion contract awarded in 2015 for approximately 18,000 vehicles and sustaining services.